Standard 1: Campus Tree Advisory Committee

 - Partnership with state forestry departments on regional projects

-On your application, you'll provide evidence of the Student Service Learning Project(s) that took place, including the date, number of students involved, a summary of the project, and any relevant photos, news articles, social media posts, etc.
+- Provide a description of the Student Service-Learning Project(s) that took place, including the date, number of students involved, and summary of the project.

 Ready to Start?